 I step out of the phone box.
 I look around.
 Picking up a paper, I see the date September 16th, 2009.
-Either the time travel has worked or this newstand is selling very old newspapers.
+Either the time travel has worked or this newsstand is selling very old newspapers.
 Rudd is enormously popular.
-There is a headline that the lastest polling has Labor ahead 60.5 to 39.5 two party prefered.
+There is a headline that the latest polling has Labor ahead 60.5 to 39.5 two party preferred.
 It’s not too late.
 I need to warn people.
 Perhaps we can stop this happening.

 I make my way to the pub opposite Trades Hall.
 I stick my head in.
 “I’ve come from the future to warn you all.”
 A couple of people look up, but most people go on drinking.
 “I come from the Year 2013 and Tony Abbott is PRIME MINISTER.”
 A couple of people look up and laugh.